-Public employees provide vital services such as healthcare, sanitation, and education.
+Public employees work for states, cities, and counties, providing vital services such as healthcare, sanitation, and education.
 In many states, including West Virginia, public employees have no legal framework for collective bargaining.
 North Carolina and Virginia explicitly ban collective bargaining for public employees.
-Starting with Wisconsin in 2011, and continuing with Iowa in 2017, public employee bargaining rights have been gutted.
+In two states with long-established and comprehensive collective bargaining laws for public sector workers, Republican governments have gutted them, Wisconsin in 2011, and Iowa in 2017.
 The right of public employees to collectively bargain remains endangered in numerous other states.

-We are proud that the Southern Workers International Justice Campaign, initiated by UE Local 150, is leading the fight to repeal the prohibition of collective bargaining in North Carolina, as well as Virginia and West Virginia.
-We are forging unity and solidarity between the labor movement and the civil rights movement.
-The work of our statewide unions, with their multi-racial membership and leadership, represents a powerful weapon for social progress.
+The Southern Workers International Justice Campaign and the Hear Our Public Employees (H.O.P.E.)
+Coalition, initiated by UE Local 150, are leading the fight to repeal the prohibition of collective bargaining in North Carolina, forging unity and solidarity between the labor movement and the civil rights movement.
+The work of our statewide unions in North Carolina, Virginia, and West Virginia, with their multi-racial membership and leadership, represents a powerful weapon for social progress.

-The most vicious attack on public sector collective bargaining yet occurred this year in Iowa.
-The Republican governor and legislature were ruthless in their attempts to bankrupt and dismantle the public-sector unions in Iowa.
+The most vicious recent attack on public sector collective bargaining occurred in 2017 in Iowa.
+The Republican governor and legislature were ruthless in their attempts to bankrupt and dismantle the public-sector unions.
 The attack itself was funded by outside sources (the Koch brothers) with a specific aim to rid the state of the unions who are able to organize and mobilize their members and their community.
-The governor and legislature in Iowa were successful in banning dues checkoff and eliminating all but one mandatory topic of bargaining, wages, for the non-safety bargaining units.
-Even there, unions are limited to negotiating a 3 percent wage increase each year or the current CPI, whichever is the lesser.
-UE’s Iowa members did not take this assault on their union rights sitting down.
-Our members emailed, called, and visited their legislators in the communities at town halls, the capitol in Des Moines, and at their homes.
-They also participated in rallies at the capitol and public hearings.
+The governor and legislature were successful in banning dues checkoff and eliminating all but one mandatory topic of bargaining, wages, for the non-safety bargaining units.
+Even on wages, unions are limited to negotiating a 3 percent increase each year or the current inflation rate, whichever is less.
+The law also forces public-sector bargaining units to go through recertification elections every time the contract is up.
+In a show of support for their union, the vast majority of UE’s bargaining units have voted to recertify by an overwhelming margin.

 - Demands that the states of North Carolina and Virginia repeal their bans on collective bargaining;

-- Demands that the state of Iowa reverse it’s 2017 changes to collective bargaining law;
+- Demands that the state of Iowa reverse its 2017 changes to its collective bargaining law;

 - Supports the Southern Workers Assembly in its call to organize the South;